angry-goose-initiative/irve/README.md

 ### Assembly

-Step 1: Assemble the file like this: `riscv32-unknown-elf-as -march=rv32ima -mabi=ilp32 path/to/your/assembly_file.s`
+Step 1: Assemble the file like this: `riscv32-unknown-elf-gcc -march=rv32ima -mabi=ilp32 -ffreestanding -nostartfiles -static-libgcc -lgcc -mstrict-align -T path/to/irve.ld path/to/your/assembly_file.s`

+BE CAREFUL IF YOU USE THIS COMMAND: `riscv32-unknown-elf-as -march=rv32ima -mabi=ilp32 path/to/your/assembly_file.s`
+It does not link the assembly, so references (like to symbols or jump targets) may be unresolved.

 Step 2: Objcopy the resulting a.out file to a 32-bit (4-byte) Verilog hex file with `/opt/riscv/bin/riscv32-unknown-elf-objcopy ./a.out -O verilog --verilog-data-width=4 path/to/result.txt`